 In this work, we have developed algorithms for homology computations on multicore and manycore GPU systems.
-We observe up to $4.9 \times$ speedup with 16 cores and $7.2 \times$ with 32 cores over sequential algebraic reductions on multicore systems.
-A speedup of up to $40 \times$ over the sequential algorithm is observed using our GPU algorithm.
-The GPU algorithm compares favourably with the REDHOM library which has a series of algorithms for homology computations, giving up to $4.5 \times$ performance gains.
+We observe up to $4.9\times$ speedup with 16 cores over sequential algebraic reductions on multicore systems.
+A speedup of up to $40\times$ over the sequential algebraic reductions is observed using our GPU algorithm.
+The GPU algorithm compares favourably with the REDHOM library which has a series of algorithms for homology computations, giving up to $4.5\times$ performance gains.